ciscoheat/mithril-hx/README.md

 }
 ```

-Since most things you need are already encapsulated and passed to the object when instantiated, you may not need the parameterized components feature and such.
-In that case, like above, just implement `Component` and you're done.
+The `controller` method works like a constructor in plain-js Mithril, but in Haxe most things you need could be passed to the real constructor instead.
+Because of that you may not need the [parameterized components](http://mithril.js.org/mithril.component.html#parameterized-components) feature and such.
+In that case, as in the class above, just implement `Component` and you're done.
+If the `controller` method won't do anything however, you can implement `View` instead, or keep reading for an alternative.

 ## The loosely-typed path

-If you think that the `view` and `controller` methods are simple enough to implement without relying on a specific interface, or want to use some more advanced Component stuff, there's an easy way out:
+If you think that the `view` and `controller` methods are simple enough to implement without relying on a specific interface, or if you want to use some more advanced Component stuff, there's an easy way out:

 ### Mithril